-It has been over ten years since this storm hit, something told me I should scan my pics and get this into a hard drive, and preserve my account of Hurricane Katrina.
+It has been over 17 years since this storm hit, something told me I should scan my pics and get this into a hard drive, and preserve my account of Hurricane Katrina.

-In the descriptions to follow (From My Notes) indicates writing from my notes/diary I kept every day while being deployed.
+The descriptions to follow (From My Notes) indicate writing from my notes/diary I kept every day while being deployed.

 This is my 2005 disaster deployment, what I did, what I felt, what I saw…and folks I met along the way